Jussie Smollett: ‘I Have Been Truthful And Consistent’

-In the latest twist what was already a very twisty story, all charges were dropped Tuesday against Jussie Smollett, the Empire actor who had been accused of staging a hate crime attack against himself in late January, per The Inquisitr.
+In the latest twist in what was already a very convoluted story, all charges were dropped Tuesday against Jussie Smollett, the Empire actor who had been accused of staging a hate crime attack against himself in late January, per The Inquisitr.

 Now, Smollett has faced the press, and declared that he has been telling the truth all along.

-“I have been truthful and consistent on every single level since day one,” Smollett said before news microphones Tuesday immediately after exiting the courtroom, per ABC News.
+“I have been truthful and consistent on every single level since day one,” Smollett said before news microphones on Tuesday, immediately after exiting the courtroom, per ABC News.
 He went on to thank his friends and supporters, and to express a desire to “get back to work and move on with my life.”

 It is not yet clear exactly why the charges were dropped in Smollett’s case.
-The move came after the actor appeared for an “emergency court hearing” in Chicago earlier Tuesday.
+The move came after the actor appeared for an “emergency court hearing” in Chicago earlier on Tuesday.

-Mark Geragos, the famed attorney who was implicated Monday in Michael Avenatti’s alleged extortion plot against Nike, appears to still represent Smollett, and issued a statement on his behalf Tuesday, stating on Twitter that Smollett “was a victim and was victimized again in a rush to judgment.”
+Mark Geragos, the famed attorney who was implicated on Monday in Michael Avenatti’s alleged extortion plot against Nike, appears to still represent Smollett.
+Geragos issued a statement on Smollett’s behalf on Tuesday, stating on Twitter that Smollett “was a victim and was victimized again in a rush to judgment.”

-The Smollett saga began January 29 when the actor claimed that he was attacked by two men, late at night on a cold evening in Chicago, and that the two men shouted racist and anti-gay slogans and even placed a rope around the neck of the actor, who is both black and openly gay.
+The Smollett saga began on January 29, when the actor claimed that he was attacked by two men late at night on a cold evening in Chicago.
+He claimed that the two men shouted racist and anti-gay slogans at him, and even placed a rope around his neck.
+Smollett is both black and openly gay.

 No, seriously.
 What actually happened? https://t.co/OnGofY21i7